 Workers’ Compensation Waiting Period

-While an employee is on Workers’ Compensation leave, there is no accrual of sick leave or Paid Time Off.
+- While an employee is on Workers’ Compensation Leave, there is no accrual of Sick Leave or Paid Time Off.

 - The employee’s benefits are continued.
 Deductions that would normally be taken from the employee’s paycheck instead accumulate in a suspense account.

-- Any amount accumulated in the suspense account during the first 30 days must also be paid by the employee.
+- Any amount accumulated in the suspense account during the first thirty (30) days must also be paid by the employee.

 - Deductions that would normally be taken from the employee’s paycheck are instead billed directly to the employee.

-- The employee will continue to earn service credit for those benefits that are dependent upon length of service.
+- The employee will continue to earn service credit for those benefits that are dependent upon the length of service.

 - Individuals may continue making payments to their tax-deferred annuity plan on an after-tax basis.

-Employees who are out of the workplace due to a work-related injury or illness may be required to concurrently use benefits under the Family Medical Leave policy.
+- Employees who are out of the workplace due to a work-related injury or illness may be required to concurrently use benefits under the Family Medical Leave policy.
 Please see Penn Human Resources Policy No: 631, Family and Medical Leave, for further information.

-This document provides a basic overview of benefits continuation as related to Workers’ Compensation leaves of absence.
+- This document provides a basic overview of benefits continuation as related to Workers’ Compensation leaves of absence.
 All specific questions relating to benefits availability while on a Workers’ Compensation leave of absence should be referred to the Benefits Department of the Division of Human Resources.

-Unionized University staff are excluded from this section of the policy and should refer to the terms and conditions of the appropriate collective bargaining agreement.
+- Unionized University staff are excluded from this section of the policy and should refer to the terms and conditions of the appropriate collective bargaining agreement.

 Return to Work

-In the case of an employee being permitted to return to work with restrictions, the department will make every effort to accommodate any physical limitations placed on the employee by the treating physician.
+- In the case of an employee being permitted to return to work with restrictions, the department will make every effort to accommodate any physical limitations placed on the employee by the treating physician.

-All specific questions relating to whether an employee has fulfilled the requirements to return to work should be directed to the Office of Risk Management and Insurance.
+- All specific questions relating to whether an employee has fulfilled the requirements to return to work should be directed to the Office of Risk Management and Insurance.

-It is the employee’s responsibility to contact the Human Resource Benefits Department upon return to work to ensure that benefits for which the employee may be eligible are reinstated.
+- It is the employee’s responsibility to contact the Human Resource Benefits Department upon return to work to ensure that benefits for which the employee may be eligible are reinstated.